logzio/logz-docs/_source/user-guide/users/single-sign-on/azure-sso.md

 Azure’s API requires additional configuration for members of 150 groups.
 {:.info-box.note}

 Azure has some limitations for users who are members in over 150 groups, and requires additional configuration to send the relevant data to Logz.io.
-To make sure data is appropriately sent, follow these steps:
+To make sure your groups are sent appropriately, follow these steps:

 In your Azure Portal, navigate to **[Active Directory](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview)** > **[App Registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps)**, and open Logz.io's app you've created to sign in with SSO.